The Ultimate Jazz Piano Guide: Chords, Voicings, Improvisation & Harmony

 Rootless Voicings

-Rootless voicings are among the most important professional jazz piano chord voicings.
+Rootless voicings are one of the most important professional jazz piano chord voicings:

 Rather than playing the root, rootless voicings focus on: 3rd, 5th, 7th, Extensions